hpi-dhc/xmen/README.md

 Configuration is done through `.yaml` files.
 For examples, see the [/examples/conf](/examples/conf) folder.

-## 📕 Creating Dictionaries
+## 📕 Creating Knowledge Bases / Dictionaries

-Run `xmen dict` to create dictionaries to link against.
+Run `xmen dict` to create KBs to link against.
 Although the most common use case is to create subsets of the UMLS, it also supports passing custom parser scripts for non-UMLS dictionaries.

 **Note**: Creating UMLS subsets requires a local installation of the [UMLS metathesaurus](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) (not only MRCONSO.RRF).
 In the examples, we assume that the environment variable `$UMLS_HOME` points to the installation path.
 You can either set this variable, or replace the path with your local installation.